-- (1) Rule 4.1.3 in Rule Book Part I shall not apply. - (2) Information that must be made public pursuant to these relates or according pursuant to law, as well as press releases and other information not subject to the duty of disclosure, can, by arrangement, be made public through NewsPoint.
-Oslo Børs shall ensure that the information is distributed in accordance with the requirements of the third paragraph. - (3) Information that must be made public pursuant to these reules or according to law can be made public by methods other than as mentioned in the first-second paragraph.
+(1) Rule 4.1.3 in Rule Book Part I shall not apply.

+(2) Information that must be made public pursuant to thesethe Rules or accordingpursuant to law, as well as press releases and other information not subject to the duty of disclosure, can, by arrangement, be made public through NewsPoint.
+Oslo Børs shall ensure that the information is distributed in accordance with the requirements of the third paragraph.

+(3) Information that must be made public pursuant to thesethe Rules or according to law can be made public by methods other than as mentioned in the firstsecond paragraph.
 The information must be made public in an efficient and non-discriminatory manner.
-The information must be made public without any charge to investors or potential investors in the sentence and through media that to a reasonable degree can be expected to ensure that the information is publicly available throughout the EEA area.
-Publication shall to the greatest possible extent take place simultaneously in Norway and other EEA states. - (4) The Issuer shall ensure that the information is sent to the media in a manner that ensures secure communication, minimizes the risk of interference and unauthorized access and that gives certainty as to the source of the information.
+The information must be made public without any charge to investors or potential investors in the Shares and through media that to a reasonable degree can be expected to ensure that the information is publicly available throughout the EEA area.
+Publication shall to the greatest possible extent take place simultaneously in Norway and other EEA states.

+(4) The Issuer shall ensure that the information is sent to the media in a manner that ensures secure communication, minimizes the risk of interference and unauthorized access and that gives certainty as to the source of the information.
 The information shall be sent to the media in a manner that clearly identifies the Issuer, the content of the information and the date and time it is sent.
-In addition, it shall be clearly stated that the information is subject to a duty of disclosure pursuant to Section 5-12 of the Securities Trading Act or pursuant to the Rules. - (5) Information that is confidential or secret in the interests of national security, relationships with foreign states or the defensce of the realm is exempted from publication pursuant to the second or third paragraph. - (6) The Issuer shall send copies of all information that the Issuer is required to publish pursuant to these FRules or according pursuant to law.
-Copies of the information shall be sent to NewsWeb at the same time as the information is made public.
-Appendices to announcements, such as annual reports, half-yearly interim reports and notices of general meeting etc., must be in PDF format. - (7) The Issuer must submit send copies to Oslo Børs of primary insider notifications received pursuant to MAR article 19.
+In addition, it shall be clearly stated that the information is subject to a duty of disclosure pursuant to Section 5-12 of the Securities Trading Act or pursuant to the Rules.

+(5) Information that is confidential or secret in the interests of national security, relationships with foreign states or the defensedefence of the realm is exempted from publication pursuant to the second or third paragraph.

+(6) The Issuer shall send copies of all information that the Issuer is required to publish pursuant to the set the same time as the information is made public.
+Appendices to announcements, such as annual reports, half-yearly interim reports and notices of general meeting etc., must be in PDF format.

+(7) The Issuer submitmust send copies to Oslo Børs of primary insider notifications received pursuant to MAR article 19.
 Copies of the notifications shall be sent to NewsWeb at the same time as the information is made public.